Orm Eriksson: The Tax Revolt

-Because of the letter from Jon Eilifson, Christian II and Jørgen Hansson began their own investigations, but these investigations were slow.
+Because of the letter from Jon Eilivsson, Christian II and Jørgen Hansson began their own investigations, but these investigations were slow.
 Orm was a member of the nobility and a relative of the Bishop of Stavanger.
 Torkild was out of the country and could not be questioned, and the farmers in Ryfylke and Rogaland were not cooperative.
-Unni Kurseth believed that Jon Eilifson's letter was actually penned by one of the bailiffs of Bergenhus, possibly with either the blessing or support of the governor, to frame Orm Eriksson for the tax revolt in Rylfylke.
+Unni Kurseth believed that Jon Eilivsson's letter was actually penned by one of the bailiffs of Bergenhus, possibly with either the blessing or support of the governor, to frame Orm Eriksson for the tax revolt in Rylfylke.